 There’s no shortage of things to do on the island but here’s my top 15 to try:

 Morton Bay is full of marine life and Stradbroke Island is a great vantage point to see it all from.
-For whales you’ll need to be here during the winter migration season.
+For whales, you’ll need to be here during the winter migration season.
 It runs from July to October and this is the time of year we always plan our visits and have seen good numbers of whales on each trip.

-They are a little way out so you’ll mostly see the spouts as the whales surface but if you watch for a while you’ll also likely observe fins, tail slaps and the occassional massive splash as they breach.
+They are a little way out so you’ll mostly see the spouts as the whales surface but if you watch for a while you’ll also likely observe fins, tail slaps and the occasional massive splash as they breach.

 While the Point Lookout is the best spot to see them from because of its elevation you’ll be able to see them all the way along the gorge walk and we’ve even spotted them from down on the beach.

 Closer in to shore you’ll also see dolphins.
 Sometimes we’ll see a group of 3-8 but other times you see a much larger pod all moving together.
 They particularly seem to like the surf beaches where we’ve often seen them playing on the waves and have spoken to surfers over the years out there who look across to see they were sharing their wave with a dolphin or two.
 How incredible would that be?

 Keep watch for turtles and other marine life

 Another marine animal that you see on Morton Bay and have a very high chance of seeing on North Stradbroke Island is the sea turtle.
 They are often seen off the rocks but the best place is along the gorge and we’ve always seen them here feeding, they seem to come in after the blue blubber jellyfish.

 Other wildlife you might spot in the waters around the island are dugong and seals.